AIC-BV/wn-faq-plugin/README.md

 Create Frequently Asked Questions with ease!
 These can be translated if you are using [Winter.Translate](https://github.com/wintercms/wn-translate-plugin).

-Note that if you are NOT using Winter.Translate, everything will work exactly the same but the 'Translated FAQs only' will be useless.
+Note that if you are NOT using Winter.Translate, everything will work exactly the same but the 'Translated FAQs only' checkbox will be useless.

 Note: